koalba/PythonCourse/README.md

 ### BMI 2.0
 Upgrade of the las BMI Calculator. <br />
-It should tell the interpretation of their BMI based on the value: <br />
+It should tell the interpretation of their BMI based on the value: <br /> <br />
 Less than 18.5 --- Underweight <br />
 18.5 - 25 -------- Normal weight <br />
 25 - 30 ---------- Overweight <br />